shorn/zinc/readme.md

-This repo is for my learning about Cognito and aws-cdk.
+The Zinc repo is for my learning about Cognito and aws-cdk.
 Begun as a Proof-of-Concept ("PoC") of Cognito functionality for https://kopi.cloud.